 You’re likely feeling the effects of inflation on an almost daily basis.
 Not just your grocery bills, but other regular expenses as well.
 In general, the cost of living in Canada has been going steadily up over the past few years.

-In Canada, the Consumer Price Index*—the most well-known indicator of inflation.
+The Consumer Price Index* is the most well-known indicator of inflation.
 In Canada, it rose 4.0% in August, following a 3.3% increase the month before.
-Last year, it rose by 6.8% on an annual average basis in 2022.
+Last year, it rose by 6.8% on an annual average basis.
 That was following gains of 3.4% in 2021 and of 0.7% in 2020.
-The increase in 2022 was a 40-year high, the largest increase since 1982.
-To put that in perspective, inflation averaged about 2% a year over the last 20 years.
-It’s no wonder this higher than average number is on everyone’s mind – and in the media.
+To put that into perspective, inflation averaged about 2% a year over the last 20 years.
+It’s no wonder the topic is continually on everyone’s mind – and in the media.

-Are you feeling the effects of inflation now?
+Are you feeling the effects of inflation today?
 Then you’re likely worried about what it means for your savings and retirement plan.
 Understanding how inflation can affect your future can empower you to make better decisions today.

 What does inflation mean?

 Inflation is an overall increase in prices and the cost of living.
-Over time, the prices of some goods (i.e. bread) increase, while others may decrease (i.e. computers).
+Over time, the prices of some goods (e.g. bread) increase, while others may decrease (e.g. computers).
 Inflation measures the average increase in prices.

 What is inflation affecting the most in Canada?

-The main areas that experienced the effects of inflation in 2022 were:
+The main areas that continue to experience the effects of inflation are: